marquesVF/tsrocket/README.md

 ## Quick Start

+The first thing we need to do is to install the `tsrocket` package.

+`npm install -g tsrocket`

-We can use tsrocket's cli `tsr` to create an application.
+Then, we can use tsrocket's cli `tsr` to create an application.
 To do so, run the following command:

 `tsr new -y sample-api`